-The T1-3 Overflow area is situated along Port Drive and wraps around a large hardstand car parking area, extending past the car overpass and including a constructed drain located at the very northern end of the area (Figure 1).
+The T1-3 Overflow area is situated along Port Drive and extends around a large hardstand car parking area, towards and pass the overpass and including a constructed drain located at the very northern end of the area (Figure 1).
 The T1-3 Overflow area consists of landscaped gardens and lawn on its western side and a sandy / gravel area on its eastern side.
-Its main purpose is to facilitate in absorbing and filtering excess stormwater that may potentially overflow from surrounding hardstand areas.
+The primary purpose of the Overflow is to facilitate in absorbing and filtering excess stormwater that may potentially flow from surrounding hardstand areas.
 The constructed drain in the northern section consists of a concrete channel surrounded by lawn designed to pipe stormwater runoff that has entered nearby stormwater drains out into the Brisbane River.

-&lt;sup>1 The Port of Brisbane was originally called Fisherman Islands.
+1 The Port of Brisbane was originally called Fisherman Islands.
 Fisherman Islands however no longer exists as a location and is now known officially as Port of Brisbane.